solo-io/bumblebee/docs/getting_started.md

     File system
 ```

 Next you will be asked for the type of global map you would like to use.
 Maps are the instrument through which `eBPF` user space, and kernel space programs are able to communicate with each other.
-More detailed information on these maps, as well as the different types of maps which are available can be found in the `eBPF maps` section of the `BPF` [linux documentation](https://man7.org/linux/man-pages/man2/bpf.2.html).
+More detailed information on these maps, as well as the different types of maps which are available can be found in the `eBPF maps` section of the `BPF` [Linux documentation](https://man7.org/linux/man-pages/man2/bpf.2.html).
 For the sake of this demo we will arbitrarily decide on `RingBuffer`.

 ```bash
 ?
 What type of map should we initialize: